-This policy covers bullying and harassment of and by the clerk and all employees engaged to work at Pirbright Parish Council.
-Should agency staff, or contractors have a complaint connected to their engagement with Pirbright Parish Council this should be raised to their nominated contact, manager, or the Chair of the Council, in the first instance.
-Should the complaint be about the chair of the council the complaint should be raised to the deputy chair.
+This policy covers bullying and harassment of and by clerks and all employees engaged to work at Barnwell Parish Council.
+Should agency staff, or contractors have a complaint connected to their engagement with Barnwell Parish Council this should be raised to their nominated contact or the Chair of the Council, in the first instance.
+Should the complaint be about the chair of the council the complaint should be raised to the Vice Chair.